A giant tease.

 I happen to know one of those people, so over the past ten years I’ve been able to lead over 300 people onto the nose (20-40 at a time), including many Helena High Outdoors Club students.
 The trip is one of the most popular outings for our club, so we try to do it a couple times per year – once in the fall and then again in the spring.
 Although I can’t give out contact information for my “guy”, we have welcomed physically fit adults who were willing to help provide rides for the students.
 On our most recent trip this past Sunday (10/15/17) there were 17 students and 14 adults.
 We left town at 10 am, drove 25 miles to our secret access point, enjoyed a fantastic 6-mile hike (round-trip), and were back in Helena by 4 pm.
 For the most part it is a “hike”, but there is a 10-minute scramble up solid rock on the north face to reach the summit (nothing “technical”).

 Actually, there IS another way to reach the nose that does not require crossing private property, but it is VERY difficult.
 I have done it a few times.
 It requires that you travel by motor-boat, canoe, or kayak (my preference) on the Missouri River (Holter Lake) to the shore just east of the nose.
 From there you can find your way up to the nose.
-If the winter holds off, I’d like to climb this route again within the next couple weeks and then tell about it on this blog.
-So sign up in the margin to the right to be notified when I post future adventures.
+UPDATE: I climbed to the chest and nose of the Giant from the Missouri River in April of 2018.
+A link to the blog post is provided below.

 - Photo Tour of the Hike